Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 # INTRODUCTION :

-How to get interview calls and referrals(it's for offcampus) ?
+How to get interview calls and referrals(it's for offcampus)?

+Answer:- The short answer - Referrals, An updated and active Linkedin Profile, A Green Github Profile, A decent Resume.